May Defensible Space Walk: Fine Fuel Cleanup for Mountain Homes

 Ladder fuels versus routine yard beauty

 Low branches that touch mulch or grass can move fire energy upward faster than a hedge that simply looks shaggy.
 Mark limbs for discussion with tree trimming rather than guessing from a ladder alone.
-If two trees touch, note both tags on your list.
+If two trees touch, note both on your list.

 Junipers tight to structures deserve honest notes, not a quick shear for appearance only.
 Some species and placements need selective work planned with mitigation goals in mind.
 Photos from ground level and from a safe distance uphill help crews see continuity between plants.